Privacy Policy

 Functional: We use functional cookies to track agents’ and end users’ activities in the Service, understand their preferences and improve their user experience.
 These cookies can also be used to remember configurations of the Service that our customers can customize.

-Marketing: We engage third party providers to serve a variety of marketing cookies that enable us to track and analyze usage, navigational and other statistical information from visitors to the TaxBit Websites.
-This information does not include Personal Data though we may re-associate this information with Personal Data we have collected when it is received.
+Marketing: We engage third party providers to serve a variety of marketing cookies that enable us to track and analyze usage, navigational and other statistical information from visitors to the Taxbit Websites.
+This information does not include personal information though we may re-associate this information with personal information we have collected when it is received.
 Marketing cookies are also used to track the performance of our advertisements and are employed by third party advertising networks that we utilize.
-These advertising networks follow online activities of visitors to the TaxBit Websites and use this information to inform, optimize and serve tailored advertisements on the TaxBit Websites or on other websites they visit that we believe would most effectively promote the Service to you.
-We also use third parties to collect information that assists us in other methods of re-marketing our Service to visitors to the TaxBit Websites, including customized email communications.
+These advertising networks follow online activities of visitors to the Taxbit Websites and use this information to inform, optimize and serve tailored advertisements on the Taxbit Websites or on other websites they visit that we believe would most effectively promote the Service to you.
+We also use third parties to collect information that assists us in other methods of re-marketing our Service to visitors to the Taxbit Websites, including customized email communications.

 You can generally accept or decline the use of cookies through a functionality built into your web browser.
 Individuals within the European Economic Area (“EEA”) will be asked for consent prior to the setting of cookies.